 Not without a Permit to Burn.
-Permits are required for all land types and sizes.
-Properties less than 1,600 m2 in size are generally not eligible for a permit and should instead take advantage of other green waste disposal options including the Frankston Regional Recycling and Recovery Centre.
+A Permit is required for all land types and sizes.
+Properties less than 1,600 m2 are generally not eligible for a Permit and should instead consider other green waste disposal options.

 How much is a permit?